 The Temple City

 Back in the 15th century, a new branch of Buddhism became very popular in this region because it taught a sacred truth: that all people are equal.
 This teaching of equality inspired the local people to rise up and throw out their lords.
 They set up their own independent “Peasants’ Kingdom” which they ruled from a fortified temple on elevated ground.
 The temple was called Oyama Gobo and the city of Kanazawa grew up around it.
 After a century, this Buddhist kingdom fell and the temple was replaced by Kanazawa Castle, but Buddhist ideas and philosophy remained very important here.
-So perhaps the torii gate at the front of Kanazawa Station is partly a tribute to that religious origin.
+Whether or not we read that history into the station gate, it gives Kanazawa Station’s grand entrance another layer of meaning.

 The City of Culture

-Very often in Japanese shrines, there is not just one gate, but a series of gates, and actually this is true of Kanazawa Station too.
+A grand entrance often leads to another series of thresholds, and actually this is true of Kanazawa Station too.

 In the station building’s central concourse you can see that the roof is supported by a series of wooden pillars joined at the top by wooden beams.
-Built from local cypress wood there are 12 of these gates with 24 pillars.
+Built from prefecture-grown Noto hiba wood, there are 12 pairs of these gate-like structures with 24 pillars.
 Take a closer look at them and you will see embedded in each one a beautiful piece of art.
-These artworks represent Kanazawa’s heritage crafts of lacquerware, woodwork, and ceramics.
+The 24 craft plates represent Ishikawa’s traditional arts, including Kutani ware, woodwork, Wajima lacquerware, Kanazawa lacquerware, Yamanaka lacquerware, tea kettles, Kaga inlay, and gongs.

 You can find other traditional crafts such as yuzen silk, and washi paper, dotted around different parts of the station and even on the shinkansen platforms the tops of the pillars are decorated with gold leaf.